arne-s/JsTrans/README.md

 =============

 JsTrans is a Yii extension aiming to port the native Yii translations module to javascript.
-Language files can be published and used within JavaScript in almost the same as Yii serverside does.
+Language files can be published and used within JavaScript in almost the same as Yii server side does.
 Currently supported are placeholders and plural forms (including expressions).

 Installation